rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 ## 1. Overview

-This document describes the requirements that Firebolt platforms must fulfill when managing App Lifecycles. *App Lifecycle* refers to the lifecycle of an individual app from the time it is launched/loaded to the time it is unloaded and all runtime resources are discarded.
+This document describes the requirements that Firebolt platforms and Firebolt applications must fulfill when managing App Lifecycles. *App Lifecycle* refers to the lifecycle of an individual app from the time it is launched/loaded to the time it is unloaded and all runtime resources are discarded.

 *Loading* an app refers to fetching the initial resources, e.g. the app-manifest and index.html, and loading them into a container capable of running the app, e.g. a web browser.

-*Launching* an app refers to the process of getting an app into a state where it is presented as a primary part of the user experience (e.g. visible, audible, or responding to input).
+*Activating* an app refers to the process of getting an app into a state where it is presented as part of the user-perceptible experience (e.g. visible, audible, or responding to input).
 This may include *loading* the app first, if needed.
 For details on presentation, see [App Presentation](./presentation.md).